valkcoder/obby-generator/README.md

 - choose the desired obby length
 - click **Generate Obby**
 - see a table preview of the generated sequence
-- modify individual piece IDs directly
+- modify individual piece ids directly
 - click **Copy Generated Obby JSON**
-- Paste the result back into Roblox to build it
+- paste the result back into roblox to build it

 ---